jupyter/nbconvert/docs/source/execute_api.rst

 as command-line options.
 For example, we can pass the timeout from the command-line like this::

-    jupyter nbconvert --ExecutePreprocessor.timeout=3600 --to notebook --execute mynotebook.ipynb
+    jupyter nbconvert --ExecutePreprocessor.timeout=600 --to notebook --execute mynotebook.ipynb

 Let's now discuss in more detail the two traitlets we used.

-The ``timeout`` traitlet defines the maximum time (in seconds) the notebook is allowed to run, if the execution takes longer an exception will be raised.
+The ``timeout`` traitlet defines the maximum time (in seconds) each notebook cell is allowed to run, if the execution takes longer an exception will be raised.
-The default is only 30 s, so in many cases you may want to specify an higher value.
+The default is 30 s, so in cases of long-running cells you may want to specify an higher value.

 The second traitlet, ``kernel_name``, allows specifying the name of the kernel